mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_install.md

 ### Python

-In the binary compiling process, ESP-IDF employ some Python modules to parse and linking.
+In the binary compiling process, ESP-IDF utilize some Python modules to parse and linking.

 #### ArchLinux/Manjaro